aFuzzyBear/astro-ui/docs/XElement/api/methods/animate.md

 ### **Coming Soon**

-Look for a complete guide to using the Web Animation API with XElement, including all the different ways you can control element animations using XElement.
+Look out for the complete guide to using the Web Animation API with XElement, including all the different ways you can control element animations using XElement.